-Blue fescue is a cute little grass.
+Blue fescue is a cute little blue grass, wonderful for landscaping.

 Easy to care for, it doesn’t require any pruning and it gives us a beautiful hue for an ornamental flower bed.

 Plant preferably in fall or spring.